Jay-Sonawane02/Building-a-secure-Chat-Application/phase2/README.md

 ```bash
 ./tamper_test "some other test string"
 ```
-Screenshot the output — it shows the unmodified ciphertext decrypting successfully, then the tampered version being rejected.
-The live server/client also silently reject tampered messages in normal operation (logged as `[TAMPER DETECTED]` on the server, or `[SECURITY] ... discarded` on the client) — this standalone test isolates the property for a clean, readable report screenshot.

 ## Verification 3 — MITM attack (spec 3.3, run on Mallory VM = 192.168.56.13)